UCLHp/how-to/github-tips.md

 If there are issues with the proxy, open Git Bash and type: git config --global http.proxy http://<username>:<password>@<proxy-server-url>:<port>
 https://www.freecodecamp.org/forum/t/git-behind-a-proxy-server/13187

-Better just to always start a repo on the website and then clone to the comp However if the stuff already exists, create on line then:
-> open GitBash

-> navigate to the directory you wish to link to the repo

-> git init

-> git remote add origin https://github.com/<username>/<repository>.git

-> git push -u origin master

 When starting out a new repo, must make the first commit as a detached commit